 ➤ University of the Sciences

 ➤ Southern New Hampshire University

 ➤ Wesley College

-No TOEFL exam required
+No TOEFL or IELTS exam required

-Preparation for success in a U.S. university
+Preparation for success in an American university

 Through the ELI’s English for Academic Purposes program, CAP students develop many of the skills that are necessary for success in a U.S. university, such as research, critical thinking, and academic writing skills.
 This gives CAP students a distinct advantage over international students who do NOT enroll in a similar program!

 Time to adjust before beginning graduate school

 Since CAP students begin their studies at the ELI, they have time to become accustomed to life in the United States at an American university.
 Challenges such as homesickness and culture shock can be dealt with before the students actually begin their regular university coursework, where such distractions can be detrimental to their ability to succeed.
 By beginning their university experience at the ELI, the students will be in a comfortable, supportive environment, surrounded by faculty and advisors who have vast experience and success in helping students fulfill their academic dreams.

 Building leadership and teamwork skills